pankajdwivedi077/Cha-app/README.md

 3. Online Status: Users can see who is online and active in the chat.

-4. User Profiles: Users can view and update their profiles, including profile pictures.

-5. Private Messaging: Users can initiate private conversations with other users.

-6. Notifications: Receive notifications for new messages and other activities.
+4. Notifications: Receive notifications for new messages.

 # Technologies Used
  Frontend: